alekhinen/Capstone/README.md

 This readme will be periodically updated with high-level information.
 See the issues page and wiki for further details.

 ## Tech Stack
+- Hardware
+  - Dell Desktop (Unknown Model)
+  - 2012 Macbook Pro
+  - Short Throw Projector
+  - Wireless Router
+  - Kinect for Xbox One
+  - Speakers (whatever is available in the room)
+- Software
   - Windows 10
   - Kinect V2 SDK
   - Processing 3
   - Max/MSP
   - Ableton

 ## Team
 - Nick Alekhine